kube-rs/.github/TOOLS.md

 ### Build Dependencies

 CLIs that are used for occasional build or release time manipulation.
+Maintainers need these.

 - [fd](https://github.com/sharkdp/fd)
 - [jq](https://stedolan.github.io/jq/)